Frankie Ruiz

-José Antonio Torresola Ruiz better known as Frankie Ruiz (March 10, 1958 – August 9, 1998) was a Puerto Rican.
+José Antonio Torresola Ruiz, better known as Frankie Ruiz (March 10, 1958 – August 9, 1998), was an American singer.
 He was a major figure in the salsa romántica subgenre that was popular in the 1980s and early 1990s.

 During his youth, he developed a passion for percussion, later confessing that this would have been his second choice after singing.
 Fan reaction to his work was diverse.
 Within the Latino community, he was regarded as "one of the best salseros ever", and Puerto Ricans abroad were particularly fond of it because it brought back memories of their homeland.
 Among non-Latinos, some admitted that his music had been responsible for their interest in salsa as a genre and even the Spanish language.

 As salsa moved closer to pop music, and toned down the eroticism in its lyrics during the 1990s, Ruiz was challenged, along with other salsa romántica performers, but he managed to record a number of hits during his late career.
 He suffered from years of drug and alcohol abuse.
 His personal shortcomings were exploited by the tabloid media but had little impact on his popularity.
 In 1998, Ruiz died due to complications from liver disease.